How Does Internal Family Systems Therapy Help You Heal?

 Every time you had a need, reached out for help, had a feeling (big or small), what was the response?
 Were your needs and feelings tuned into?
 Was there an opportunity for that?
 Maybe you had to turn inward.
 Perhaps there was no initial witness, so you came up with other strategies, the things you call “good” and “bad” coping strategies now.
 In the therapeutic process, we revisit the parts that needed help.
 We rewire the parts that need help now.
 We restore power to the parts that need it, lifting all of you up collectively.
 Through witnessing, there is unburdening, there is uncovering of what has been hidden, and ultimately, there is release and deep healing.

-Interested in childhood trauma therapy or parentification trauma therapy in Colchester, Connecticut or Virginia?
+Interested in childhood trauma therapy or parentification trauma therapy in Colchester, Connecticut or Falls Church, Virginia?

 Previous